pmean/build-website/text/06/ColorsForR.md

 There is an excellent book which I have just started reading that provides much useful information about graphs in R.

--   **R Graphics.** Paul Murrell (2006) Boca Raton, FL: Chapman & Hall /
+-   **R Graphics.** Paul Murrell (2006) Boca Raton
+- FL: Chapman & Hall /
     CRC Press.
 [BookFinder4U
     link]](http://www.bookfinder4u.com/detail/1-58488-486-X.html)

 This page was written by Steve Simon while working at Children's Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
+Although I do not hold the copyright for this material
+- I am
+reproducing it here as a service
+- as it is no longer available on the
+Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Graphical